dddraxxx/dddraxxx.github.io/index.markdown

 ## About me

 My name is **Dong Qihua** and I have an English name **Drax**.
-I am now seeking a Ph.D. position.
-My interest lies in Artificial Intelligence, especially its generalization (I am also excited about AI applications in real life, like in medical diagnosis), including:
+My research interest lies in Artificial Intelligence, especially its generalization, including:
 1. multi-modal methods (the combination of knowledge builds more intelligent models!
 This might be a better way of unsupervised learning)
 2. reliability of the generalization (which is related to research on the difference between models and human perception, how to find the difference and how to identify arguments that models use).

+Also, I am excited about AI applications in real life, like in medical diagnosis.
+I am now seeking a Ph.D. position.

 Currently, I am working as a Research Assistant at City University of Hong Kong under the supervision of [Liao Jing](https://liaojing.github.io/html/).
 For the past year, I have focused on several computer vision projects and built solid foundations in the field.
 I also learned how to propose my own research idea rather than merely following the professor's instruction (like the recent project on how to initialize 3D models).
 Feeling curious and interested gradually became my motivation for research.
 To be honest, doing research is more effort-taking yet more exciting than I anticipated.